 The K10S has a glass fiber 10-inch speaker and has 180 W of power, which is plenty for a small or mid-sized studio.
 The Nekkst K10S features a variable low-pass filter and a phase switch to help you dial in the response to fit your room and monitoring setup.

-Like I mentioned, there is a low-pass filter and a crossover frequency control.
+As I mentioned, there is a low-pass filter and a crossover frequency control.
 The crossover frequency control is labeled for precision when the K10S is paired with Behringer’s Nekkst K5, K6, or K8 studio monitors.
-Otherwise you can use your ears to find the right balance between your studio monitors and the K10S if you’re using monitors from a different brand.
+Otherwise, you can use your ears to find the right balance between your studio monitors and the K10S if you’re using monitors from a different brand.

 Overall, the Behringer Nekkst K10S is one of the best studio subwoofers under $300.
 It is powerful and easily fills in the low-end frequencies that studio monitors lack at high volumes.